sustentarea/foodclim/README.md

 ## Overview

-`FoodClim` is a [NetLogo](https://ccl.northwestern.edu/netlogo/) model designed to simulate how food yield responds to different climate conditions.
-It aims to support empirically-based agent-based models (ABM) on food systems and enhance the reproducibility of their simulations.
+`FoodClim` is a [NetLogo](https://ccl.northwestern.edu/netlogo/) model for simulating and visualizing how food yield responds to different climate conditions.
+It is designed to support empirically grounded agent-based models on food systems and to improve the reproducibility of simulations by enabling [parallel execution](#integrating-with-other-models) alongside other models.

-The model runs in paralel with the [`LogoClim`](https://github.com/sustentarea/logoclim) model, which provides climate data from [WorldClim 2.1](https://worldclim.org/).
+The model runs in parallel with the [`LogoClim`](https://github.com/sustentarea/logoclim) model, which provides climate data from [WorldClim 2.1](https://worldclim.org/).